Alate

 Alate (Latin ālātus, from āla (“wing”)) is an adjective and noun used in entomology and botany to refer to something that has wings or winglike structures.

 In entomology

-In entomology, "alate" usually refers to the winged form of a social insect, especially ants or termites, though can also be applied to aphids and some thrips.
-An alate is a winged reproductive caste from a social insect colony in its winged form.
+In entomology, "alate" usually refers to the winged form of a social insect, especially ants or termites, though it can also be applied to aphids and some thrips.

-Alate females are typically those destined to become gynes (queens), whereas alate males are occasionally referred to as "drones" (or "kings", in the case of termites).
-Their common behavioural function is starting a new colony, to expand their mother colonies etc. Colonies of termites and ants produce alates.
-It is a flight-based form of reproductive technique.
-In a termite colony, alates (winged males and winged females) disperse in a specific period or a month.
-Male and female pair to each other during flight, shed their wings, and start a new colony.

-The existence of reproductives that do not have wings (e.g., ergatoid queens and gamergates) necessitates a term to distinguish the winged from the wingless reproductive forms.
-This is an example of polymorphism associated with eusociality.
+Alate females are referred to as gynes, and are typically those destined to become queens.
 A "dealate" is an adult insect that shed or lost its wings ("dealation").

 In botany

-In botany "alate" refers to winglike structures on some seeds that use wind dispersal.
-It is also used to describe flattened ridges which run longtitudianally on stems.
+In botany, "alate" refers to wing-like structures on some seeds that use wind dispersal.
+It is also used to describe flattened ridges which run longitudinally on stems.